-The student must receive one written warning from the instructor to the student's Walsh University email address.
-Administrative withdrawals will not be permitted after the last day to withdraw from the term (per appropriate term of the Academic calendar) without permission of the Office of Graduate Affairs or the Office of Academic Services.
+Administrative withdrawals will not be permitted after the last day to withdraw from the term (per appropriate term of the Academic calendar) without permission of the Associate Vice President of Academic Administration.
 Refer to the academic calendar for specific dates.
 A student who is administratively withdrawn from a class will receive a final grade of W (withdrawal).